• Skip to content

 Do I really need an Ice Cream Maker?

 During my research, I found two recipes that don’t require an ice cream maker.
 One involves whipped cream and sweetened condense milk…and about six hours in your freezer.
-The other is a science experiment for kids that we did at scout camp with my boys.
-I’ll let Steve explain it:
+The other is a science experiment for kids like something we did at scout camp.

 If you think you want to make a LOT of homemade ice cream this way, Amazon sells a…I kid you not…rubber ball ice cream maker.
-You can roll it back and forth with the kids while it makes yummy yummy ice cream.ice cream ball
+You can roll it back and forth with the kids while it makes yummy yummy ice cream.

 Recipe: American Ice Cream